giampaolo/psutil/docs/glossary.rst

       Available on Linux, macOS, and Windows via :meth:`Process.memory_full_info`.

-   voluntary context switch
+   voluntary / involuntary context switch
-      A :term:`context switch` initiated by the process itself, typically because it is waiting for I/O, a lock, a timer, or a system call.
-      A high voluntary rate is normal for I/O-bound processes.
-Compare with :term:`involuntary context switch`.
-See
-      :meth:`Process.num_ctx_switches`.
+      The ``voluntary`` and ``involuntary`` fields of
+      :meth:`Process.num_ctx_switches` tell you *why* the process is being switched out.
+A **voluntary** switch means the process gave up the CPU itself (waiting for I/O, a lock, a timer); a high rate is normal for I/O-bound processes.
+An **involuntary** switch means the OS forcibly took the CPU away (time slice expired, higher-priority process woke up); a high rate means the process wants to run but keeps getting interrupted, and is a sign it is competing for CPU.
+If involuntary switches dominate, adding CPU capacity or reducing other load will directly speed up the process; if voluntary switches dominate, the bottleneck is I/O or locking, not CPU.

    VMS
       *Virtual Memory Size*, the total virtual address space reserved by a